- Why I Leverage Hypoxic Training

 When I couldn’t seem to get rid of my congested sinuses, I decided to give my immune system a little nudge and, for a few days in a row, I spent 25 minutes on my exercise bike inhaling 10% oxygen, followed by three minutes on the bike while inhaling 90% oxygen.
 After two or three days, all the signs of my cold were gone.

-Obviously, I can’t prove definitively that altitude training was the cause for my sudden recovery, but I like to think that my upregulated immune system played a role in it.
+Obviously, I can’t prove definitively that intermittent hypoxic training was the cause for my sudden recovery, but the science suggests that my upregulated immune system played a role.

 Unlike what you may have heard, you don’t need juice cleanses to detox your body.
 Instead, the liver, kidneys and lungs constantly remove metabolic waste from your bloodstream.